trzecieu/emscripten-docker/emscripten-slim.md

 ## How to compile?
 0. Pull the latest https://github.com/asRIA/emscripten-docker
+0. [Optional] To be extra accurate, you can check which version of [EMSDK](https://github.com/juj/emsdk) was used in a particular images.
+For older images you can check [a file](https://github.com/asRIA/emscripten-docker/blob/master/emscripten_to_emsdk_map.md) otherwise for images 1.38.9+ execute a command + `docker run --rm -it trzeci/emscripten:sdk-tag-1.38.9-64bit bash -c "git -C /emsdk_portable rev-parse HEAD"`
 0. Compile [Dockerfile](https://github.com/asRIA/emscripten-docker/blob/master/docker/trzeci/emscripten-slim/Dockerfile)

 Helper command: `./build compile trzeci/emscripten-slim:sdk-tag-1.37.19-64bit` (where `sdk-tag-1.37.19-64bit` is an arbitrary tag)